 Definitely Europe, I’ve not done North America yet.
 I went out to Colorado once for a knee operation during the ski season, but obviously I wasn’t skiing!

-What’s your all-time favourite resort?
+What’s your favourite ski resort?

 A village called Sainte Foy in France [down the valley from Val d’Isère] – it was beautiful.
 It was quiet with nice little runs.
 I like it when it’s quiet on the slopes, I don’t like it too busy.